etleap/terraform-provider-etleap/docs/data-sources/pipeline.md

 - `entity` (String) The Freshsales resource.
 Example values: [Leads, Deals, Appointments or Tasks]
 - `latency_threshold` (Number) Notify if we can't extract for `x` hours.
 Setting it to `null` disables the notification.
 Defaults to `null`.
 - `type` (String) must be one of ["FRESHSALES"]
+- `view` (List of String) Only when Entity is related to Deals.
+Select which views you want Etleap to pull data from.

 <a id="nestedatt--source--freshworks"></a>